-The Audit and Risk Management Committee assists the Board to assess, oversee and enhance GAWB's corporate governance, including its system of internal controls.
+The Audit Committee assists the Board to assess, oversee and enhance GAWB's corporate governance, including its system of internal controls.

-GAWB's internal audit function regularly reviews and tests the effectiveness of the system and reports to the Audit and Risk Management Committee.
+GAWB's internal audit function regularly reviews and tests the effectiveness of the system and reports to the Audit Committee.
 An Internal Audit Plan is developed annually.
 The implementation and status of audit recommendations is reviewed at each meeting.

 GAWB is committed to managing all risks at strategic and operational levels through the identification, assessment, treatment, monitoring and review of risks.
 GAWB has implemented a risk management system based on AS/NZS ISO 31000: Risk Management Principles and Guidelines.